Located close to Fraser Island and one of the best whale-watching spots in Australia, there are plenty of things to do in Hervey Bay!

 10) Great Sandy Straits Marina

-This is where the boats depart from to go whale watching.
+This is where the boats depart from to go on day trips and tours.

 The Cafe Balaena in the centre is a good spot for lunch.